THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

-G291 | Kyle McGill Percy | Income Equality and Its Impact on Health Outcomes G301 | Osmary Medina | Premature death and ethnicity in the Great Lakes G311 | Samir Memic | (title needs to change) Examination of County Characteristics and Their Effects on Health Outcomes G352 | Noel Moore & <br /> Kelsey Lewis | Analyzing the impact of lifestyle on health and mortality G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G382 | Vern Olaker & <br /> Jacob Gardner | Relationships between substance use, socioeconomic status, and mental health
+G291 | Kyle McGill Percy | Income Equality and Its Impact on Health Outcomes G301 | Osmary Medina | Premature death and ethnicity in the Great Lakes G311 | Samir Memic | (title needs to change) Examination of County Characteristics and Their Effects on Health Outcomes G331 | Kathryn Menta | (title needs to change) Analysis of Various Health Determinants Across States I Have Lived In or Visited
+G352 | Noel Moore & <br /> Kelsey Lewis | Analyzing the impact of lifestyle on health and mortality G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G382 | Vern Olaker & <br /> Jacob Gardner | Relationships between substance use, socioeconomic status, and mental health